Sharpryan20/ci-project-2/README.md

 ### Header

-* The logo 'Face The Music' is large which immediately fraws the users attention away from the background image to the container which contains the entire quiz itself.
+* The logo 'Face The Music' is large which immediately draws the user's attention away from the background image to the container which contains the entire quiz itself.

 ![Header](assets/images/readme-images/header.png)

 ### Results Box

-* Throughout the quiz the users score is counted and then displayed at the end on the results box.
+* Throughout the quiz the user's score is counted and then displayed at the end on the results box.
 The user can then see how well they have done from the list below.

 ![Results](assets/images/readme-images/resultsboximage.png)

 ### Answer

-* When a question is answered correctly, the score in the middle wil increment by 1.
+* When a question is answered correctly, the score in the middle will increment by 1.

-* When the user clicks an answer the colors of all the choices will change color depending on if choice is correct or not.
+* When the user clicks an answer the colors of all the choices will change color depending on if the choice is correct or not.

 ![Answer Buttons](assets/images/readme-images/quizboximage.png)